SaaS Management FAQ

 What browser extensions are used for SaaS discovery?

-CerteroX for SaaS uses browser extensions for Chrome, Edge, and Firefox that can be deployed silently through GPO (Group Policy Objects) or Intune for managed devices, or installed manually by users.
-These extensions detect when users access web applications and report usage data back to the SaaS Management platform.
-The extensions are lightweight and designed to minimize impact on browser performance while providing comprehensive visibility into SaaS usage patterns.
+CerteroX SaaS Management uses browser extensions for Chrome, Edge, and Firefox that can be deployed silently via GPO (Group Policy Objects) or Intune, or installed manually.
+The extensions detect when users access web applications and report usage data back to the platform.
+They are lightweight and designed to minimize impact on browser performance.

 How does identity provider integration work?